 How much capital does your family have?
 Is there enough to secure a stable and happy future for you and your children, or even your children’s children?

-When the topic is financial capital, these are likely familiar questions to anyone dealing with wealth transfer concerns.
-But what many families often fail to see is the opportunity to build "relationship capital" through engaging conversations—a more intangible but equally important step to incorporate when you are establishing your family’s wealth planning goals.
+For anyone dealing with wealth transfer concerns, these are likely familiar questions.
+But what many families often fail to see is the opportunity to build "relationship capital" through engaging conversations—a more intangible but equally important step to incorporate when you are establishing your family’s wealth planning goals, according to Tim Habbershon, Adviser, Family Office Services at Fidelity.

 Defining relationship capital

 I have spent my career working with wealthy families to develop strategies for moving their assets over the course of time.
 Traditionally, the word “assets” is used to refer to tangible items with monetary value—businesses, possessions, and liquid wealth—that are most commonly the focus of estate planning and wealth transfer conversations.
 But assets also involve intangible things, such as relationships, legacy values, and plans for the future, and often require a long time (or even a lifetime) to pass down to loved ones.

 In my work, I define relationship capital as “the relational reserve of goodwill that allows families to talk about anything.”
 “Reserve” must be built up over time to be there when needed, and “goodwill” captures the richness and complexity that is required to create an open dialogue.
 Goodwill also encompasses trust, loyalty, positive beliefs, benefit of the doubt, honesty, transparency, safety, grace, forgiveness, a commitment to communicate, and much more.
 I believe each of these individual components must be a focus of relationship building within a family.